sonjayatandon/react-web-starter-kit/README.md

 ## Todo
 Add in a popup alert/dialog system to NavAndHeader
-Add a support function that api services can use to append auth info to all requests
+Add a support function that api services can use to append auth info to all requests In NavAndHeader, externalize the account menu so it is data driven like the left nav bar

 ## How to use
 When you first download and anytime you make a change to `package.json`, build the docker image: